1790 Footprints: Background

 The footprints were thought to have been left by Keōua's forces in their retreat.
 While passing Kīlauea, they made offerings to the goddess Pele and made camp.
 As the volcano started to erupt, they thought they might have made some offense, so he split his group into three and stayed to make more offerings.

 Two parties of warriors were overwhelmed by a pyroclastic eruption while crossing the desert.
 Only one party of three survived the eruption.
 The footprints were attributed by early geologist Thomas Jaggar to those warriors who were killed in this event.

 Keōua would be killed later in 1791 at Kawaihae.

 The Ancient Hawaiians kept elaborate oral histories, but did not accurately count years from the Christian era.
-One important event in the oral history was Ke one helelei which means "the falling sand" in the Hawaiian Language.
+One important event in the oral history was Ke one helelei which means "the falling sand" in the Hawaiian language.

 This corresponded to an eruption witnessed in 1790 by British sailor John Young.

-It probably was given the specific name because it was an unusual kind of eruption for Hawaiian volcanoes.
+It was probably given the specific name because it was an unusual kind of eruption for Hawaiian volcanoes.

 Surveyor Frederick S. Lyman used the 1790 date to estimate people's birthdates during his 1857 tax assessment.

-New research

-More recent research indicates that some or all of the footprints may in fact be attributable to everyday activities, and not to the war parties.

-Extensive surveys were done in 1998 and 2000 including radiocarbon dating the few samples of charcoal that could be found.
-A large number of habitation sites and trails were counted, indicating the area was in use for hundreds of years during the eruption cycle of 1500 to 1790.

-Modern forensic techniques applied in 2008 determined that many of the footprints were made by women and children, not warriors.
-They were probably already in the area chipping off sharp chunks of glass to use as tools, and left the footprints while escaping during a lull in the eruption.

-Keōua's groups, however, were at the summit, and some were killed instantly by the following blast of poison gas, not by the actual falling of the ash.
-Although sometimes called "fossilized", the imprints are not old enough to be true fossils.
-The fine ash was probably made into thick mud by a rain triggered in the eruption, which then quickly solidified in the tropical sun and was preserved in the arid desert.